PROCESS & POLICIES

 Crystal Résumés, and Ken Dezhnev, have a TOTAL PRIVACY & CONFIDENTIALITY policy:

-We will never sell, share, transfer, or give customer information to anyone for any reason (except the required information given to Authorized.net for payment processing, which is shared by any business that takes credit cards).
+Crystal Résumés and/or Ken Dezhnev (hereinafter referred to as “I”) will never sell, share, transfer, or give customer information to anyone for any reason (except the required information given to Converge, our credit card gateway, for payment processing—this information is shared by any business that takes credit cards).

-While we are performing work for you, Ken must be able to contact you with questions, to deliver approval versions, and to follow up if we have not received necessary feedback from you.
-(No one else connected with Crystal Résumés will ever contact you.)
-These contacts will be by phone or e-mail, and we will keep in mind your preferences about which method to use, which phone numbers to use, and what hours to call.
+Any such contacts will be by phone or e-mail, and I will keep in mind your preferences about which method to use, which phone numbers to use, and what hours to call.
 (I’ll ask you about these when we make our initial arrangements.)
 I’m careful about leaving messages on voicemail, which others might hear.
 No-one else will know that you’re working on a résumé.
-If, with your permission, we call or leave messages for you at your work number or work e-mail, we will not identify ourselves as a résumé service.
-(Typically, it will be something like, “Hi, this is Ken at Crystal.
-I had a couple of questions regarding your documents.”
-E-mails won’t be from the @crystalresumes account.)
+If, with your permission, I call or leave messages for you at your work number or work e-mail, I will not identify myself as a résumé service.
+(Typically, it will be something like, “Hi, this is Ken.
+We spoke on _____.
+I have a couple of questions regarding your documents.”
+E-mails to work e-mail addresses won’t be from the @crystalresumes account.)

-We will never share or make public any information or images from which anything about you can conceivably be extracted or deduced—including the fact that you hired us to do your résumé.
-(That’s why the testimonials we provide on this site are not named or traceable.
-And that’s why we don’t have any résumés for you to look at on the website.
+I will never share or make public any information or images from which anything about you can conceivably be extracted or deduced—including the fact that you hired me to do your résumé.
+(That’s why the testimonials provided on this site are not named or traceable.
+And that’s why I don’t have any résumés for you to look at on the website.
 It’s remarkably hard to truly anonymize an executive or senior tech résumé so that it won’t be recognized by a colleague.)

-We will never disclose to anyone any personal information about you or the work Crystal Résumés has done for you, or the fact that we have done work for you.
+I will never disclose to anyone any personal information about you or the work Crystal Résumés has done for you, or the fact that I have done work for you.

-We will never disclose to anyone any information that you have given us—whether personal information or business information.
+I will never disclose to anyone any information that you have given me—whether personal information or business information.

 After your order has been delivered, because I want your feedback, I may contact you myself, at your non-work address, no more than once for each order you place.
 If I contact you for this purpose, it will be by e-mail or surface mail only, never by phone or fax.